paulb/clojure-utilities/README.md

   - commands get wrapped in a do block,
   - or if dependent, in an as->/let

+- namespace shortcuts; e.g.: unknown-unit.repl.ns replaced by urn.
+User defined or automatically detected.
+- config to alias functions to personal shortcuts - is this even possible?

+- function to see all loaded namespaces in a specific group
+  - pair with function to find all values (or at least functions) defined in a specific namespace
+  - start with, e.g., (->> (map ns-name (all-ns)) (filter #(re-find #"unknown" (str %))))

 ## Issues

 - If you have an :init in the same profile or the root of your project.clj